devtin/duckfficer/guide/README.md

 })
 ```

-Think of an *arbitrary object* as one coming from an unreliable source, i.e. retrieved through a POST request;
+Think of an *arbitrary object* as one coming from an unreliable source, i.e. passed in an http request;
 or maybe retrieved by a manual input from a terminal application.

 ```js